Enhance Your Employee Benefits Package With Tuition Assistance

 Finally, other innovations are happening as companies rethink the tuition payment process.
 Many employees can’t afford to pay tuition costs up front while waiting for reimbursement, so they either take out loans or pass on the benefit entirely.
 According to TrainingIndustry.com, forward-thinking companies are implementing direct billing plans to pay the cost directly to schools, rather than making employees pay and then wait for reimbursement.
 This single change makes tuition assistance a feasible opportunity for many low and middle-income employees.

 Investing in Tuition Assistance Pays Back

-In 2016, Lumina Foundation analyzed Cigna’s Education Reimbursement Program, finding every dollar put into the program returned $1.29 in savings.
-The study demonstrated the financial impact of tuition assistance, a benefit offered by 60 percent of employers.
-Cigna’s program was shown to increase career opportunity and employee retention.
-Program participants are 10 percent more likely to be promoted, 7.5 percent more likely to be transferred within Cigna, and eight percent more likely to stay at the company, reducing across-the-board talent management and recruiting costs.
+Lumina Foundation analyzed Cigna’s Education Reimbursement Program, one of the first large-scale benefit offerings of its kind.
+Their research found every dollar put into the program returned $1.29 in savings.
+The study demonstrated the employee retention impact of tuition assistance—program participants are 10% more likely to be promoted, 7.5% more likely to be transferred within Cigna, and 8% more likely to stay at the company, reducing across-the-board talent management and recruiting costs.